‘Big Brother 21’ Spoilers: The Week 6 Power Of Veto Ceremony Is Held And An Eviction Target Solidifies

-It is Week 6 in the Season 21 Big Brother house and spoilers tease that a controversial houseguest will soon be evicted.
-The Power of Veto ceremony was held on Monday and the results reveal the final nominees for the week.
+It is Week 6 in the Season 21 Big Brother house, and spoilers tease that a controversial houseguest will soon be evicted.
+The Power of Veto ceremony was held on Monday, and the results reveal the final nominees for the week.

 Jessica Milagros won Head of Household for Week 6 and she nominated Jack Matthews and Jackson Michie.
 These two men had been on the block together before, but they were saved by the POV and subsequent nomination.
 This time, however, Big Brother spoilers indicate they were not able to pull it off again.